BiDAlab/UWF4DR-Benchmark/README.md

 ## Reproducibility and Dependencies

 The repository has been tested with **Python 3.10**.
 Dependencies for each model family are specified in the `requirements/` directory and are intended to be installed in separate Python environments.

-### Python Version Notes

-The CNNs, ViT-B/16 and feature-level fusion components were tested with Python 3.10.

-RETFound is based on Python 3.9 and TensorFlow 2.8.x, following the official RETFound implementation.
-For full compatibility, we recommend creating a dedicated Python 3.9 environment when using `requirements/retfound.txt`.
+CNNs, ViT-B/16 and MLP-based feature-level fusion components were tested with Python 3.10.
+RETFound follows the official implementation based on Python 3.9 and TensorFlow 2.8.x; for full compatibility, we recommend creating a dedicated Python 3.9 environment when using `requirements/retfound.txt`.

 ---